Ayuilos/RMRK-evm/README.md

 **Before you invoke the script below in a non-local development environment, make sure that no contract has been deployed on this chain(Check if `Create2Deployer` is deployed on target chain, its address is `0xcf2281070e6a50e4050694eef1a9a7376628d663`), otherwise this is a redundant action (except you wanna deploy your own custom factory)**.

-Go to [./scripts/deploy](./scripts/deploy_universal_factory.ts) to deploy universal factory and make NFT deployment happening tolly on chain.
+Run [./scripts/deploy_universal_factory.ts](./scripts/deploy_universal_factory.ts) to deploy universal factory and make NFT deployment happening tolly on chain.

 ### Semi-automatic deployment

-Go to [./scripts/deploy_diamond_equippable.ts](./scripts/deploy_diamond_equippable.ts) to deploy your own custom NFT.
+Run [./scripts/deploy_diamond_equippable.ts](./scripts/deploy_diamond_equippable.ts) to deploy your own custom NFT.

 | Contract                                                                                | Description                                                         | Can reuse |
 | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------- | --------- |